River-Mochi/CS2-Templates/QuickStart.md

 ---

-## 7) Shipping / Publishing
+## 8) Shipping / Publishing
 - Keep **LICENSE** (MIT is already set, update copyright year/name)
 - Write your own **README** if you like (see repo)
-- Publish to Paradox Mods using Visual Studio 2022, just right click on YourModName (csproj near the top right under Solution)
+- Don't publish this sample test mod :) - it will just bloat the PDX website with a do-nothing mod :)
-  - don't publish this sample test mod :) - it will just bloat the PDX website with a do-nothing mod :)
+- For real mod, Publish to Paradox Mods using Visual Studio 2022, just right click on YourModName (csproj near the top right under Solution)

 ---